prioritizr/prioritizr/docs/reference/summaries.md

 # see ?connectivity_matrix for more information

 # for brevity, we will do this using the cost data
+# and assume that pairs of adjacent planning units with high
-# cost valuers have high connectivity between them
+# cost values have high connectivity between them
 cm <- connectivity_matrix(sim_pu_raster, sim_pu_raster)

 # evaluate connectivity of solution using symmetric data